vinayhegde1990/devops-notes/docs/source/Hardware.rst

 Hardware
 ************

-*Some useful links to cover the basics of Hardware (Dell / SuperMicro)*
+*Some useful links to explain the concepts of Hardware (Dell / SuperMicro)*

 - http://www.thegeekstuff.com/2008/11/how-to-get-hardware-information-on-linux-using-dmidecode-command/